Procedural Map Generation with Binary Space Partitioning

 }

 The split method is depth limited, stopping the splitting once we've split each space four times.
-This is by far not the only way to decided on how much to split, its just the simplest.
+This is far from the only way to decided on how much to split the area, its just the simplest.
+It also has the benfit of being deterministic.
 Using the splitOnVert flag we call either splitVertical or splitHorizontal on the node.

 link split(link node, int depth) {